BitcoinDesign/Guide/guide/onboarding/manual-backup.md

 ### Ways to show it

-The goal is to encourage users to write it down their recovery phrase on a physical piece of paper.
-You can discourage users from taking a screenshot by showing a warning modal, or disabling the functionality altogether.
+The goal is to encourage users to write down their recovery phrase on a physical piece of paper.
+You can discourage users from taking a screenshot by showing a warning modal or disabling the functionality altogether.

 {% include /tip/open.html label="Tip: Be Clear about Numbering" icon="info" color="blue" %}